School Committee - February 06, 2025

 Yeah, I think, Alan, I appreciate your sentiment.

-I think that we've, I think we've all seen that and I think we can move ahead with the vote.
+I think that we've all seen that, and I think we can move ahead with a vote.

 Alan, can you scroll?